Surfperches: Family Embiotocidae

 Species: Cymatogaster aggregata (Gibbons, 1854); from the Greek root words cymo (foetus or fetus) and gastro (belly) and the Latin word aggregatus (crowded together, referring to the schooling nature of the fish).
 Family Embiotocidae, subfamily Embiotocinae.

 Alternate Names: Commonly called shiner; also 7-11 perch, leven perch, yellow perch, bay perch, yellow shiner.
 Called minnow, shiner, or sparda by 19th century fishermen.
 In Mexico called majarra brillosa or perca.

 Identification: Their coloring is gray to greenish above, and silvery below.
 Females have three yellow bars on the side; the males typically only have yellow bars during the winter, in the breeding season they are nearly black.

-Size: To 8 inches; most caught off piers are 4-6 inches in length.
+Size: To 8.3 inches; most caught from piers are 4-6 inches in length.

 Piers: Shiners are one of the most numerous fish taken at California piers.

 Boats: Rarely taken from boats.

 Bait and Tackle: For most anglers, the problem with these fish is how to keep them off your hook, not how to get them on.
 If you are using small hooks (under a size 4) and small bait, especially pieces of worm, and if shiners are around, you will probably catch them.
 However, some may actually want to catch them—they are great fun for kids.
 They also make good live bait for larger species like striped bass and halibut.
 To catch them, simply use small hooks (size 8), a small piece of bait, and fish from the top to the mid-depth level of the water.

 Food Value: Too small—throw ’em back since they attract the larger game fish to the pier.
 Actually some ethnic groups do eat them; they’re often pickled and some people like to dry them and use them in Oriental dishes.